encore428/minesweeper/README.md

 **Intelligent assistant**

 With intelligent assistant, the computer identifies and flags all the slates that, deduced from the exposed intelligence, are certain to have mines.

-A player thus plants only Proposed flags, which is equivalent to asking the question as to "what if these slates have mines."
-The computer will then identify slates that must have been mined or safe, and will plant Implied flags accordingly.
-From these flags, the computer further recomputes the implied intellicence, checks that against the exposed intelligence, and high-light any intelligence that are violated.
-When intelligence are violated, it means the Proposed flags are incorrect.
-If the violation is caused by a single Proposed flag, the player  can proceed to left-click to open the slate with the Proposed flag.
+A player thus plants only **Proposed flags**, which is equivalent to asking the question as to "what if these slates have mines."
+The computer will then identify slates that must have been mined or safe, and will plant **Implied flags** accordingly.
+From these flags, the computer further recomputes the implied **intellicence**, checks that against the exposed **intelligence**, and high-light any **intelligence** that are violated.
+When intelligence are violated, it means the **Proposed flags** are incorrect.
+If the violation is caused by a single **Proposed flag**, the player can proceed to left-click to open the slate with the **Proposed flag**.

-Example of a violated intelligence and it's high-lighting:
+Example of a **Violated Intelligence** and it's high-lighting:

 ![Violated intelligence](/VI.PNG)